sophearyrin-dev/leetcodedaily/README.md

 A linked list can grow and shrink its size, as per the requirement.
 It does not waste memory space.

+## HashMap
+- Hashmap is a popular data structure used in many programming languages.
+It is a key-value pair data structure that allows for efficient insertion, deletion, and retrieval of values based on their associated keys.
+- 1.What is a HashMap?
+  A HashMap is a data structure that allows for the efficient storage and retrieval of key-value pairs.
+It is implemented as an array of linked lists, where each index of the array corresponds to a hash code generated from the key.
+The hash code is used to quickly locate the linked list that contains the key-value pair.
+- 2.How does a HashMap work?
+  When a key-value pair is added to a HashMap, the key is first hashed to generate an index into the array.
+If there are no collisions at that index, the key-value pair is added to the linked list at that index.
+If there are already key-value pairs in the linked list, the new pair is added to the end of the list.
+When retrieving a value from the HashMap, the key is hashed again to find the index, and then the linked list at that index is searched for the key.
+- 3.What is the time complexity of operations in a HashMap?
+  The time complexity of adding, retrieving, and deleting a key-value pair in a HashMap is O(1) on average.
+In the worst case, where all keys generate the same hash code and end up in the same linked list, the time complexity can be O(n), where n is the number of key-value pairs in the map.
+- 4.How do you handle collisions in a HashMap?
+  Collisions can occur when two or more keys generate the same hash code and end up in the same linked list.
+To handle collisions, each node in the linked list contains both the key and the value.
+When retrieving a value, the key is searched for in the linked list.
+When adding a new key-value pair, the new pair is added to the end of the linked list.
+  HashMap handles collision by using a linked list to store map entries ended up in same array location or bucket location or use Chaining collision resolution

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first